In this section

 The module provides a set of functions.

-•Saving messages from the Lua program in the Dr.Web for UNIX Mail Servers component log:
+•Storing messages from the Lua program in the Dr.Web for UNIX Mail Servers component log:

-▫debug(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the DEBUG level;
+▫debug(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the debug level;

-▫info(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the INFO level;
+▫info(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the info level;

-▫notice(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the NOTICE level;
+▫notice(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the notice level;

-▫warning(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the WARNING level;
+▫warning(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the warning level;

-▫error(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the ERROR level.
+▫error(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the error level.

 •Managing the synchronization of Lua procedures:

-▫sleep(<sec.>) pauses the execution of a Lua procedure instance for a specified number of seconds.
+▫sleep(<sec.>) pauses the execution of a Lua procedure instance for a specified number of seconds;

 •Uploading external data from a text file: